Designer

 Use the Outcome and Outcome details fields to retrieve detailed information about workflow executions and display them as KPIs in dashboards.

-The Connector Thinklet uses a set of configurations to set up integration events to 3rd party APIs quickly.
-Nexthink supports the configuration of Connector Thinklets for the following third-party applications: Microsoft Entra ID, Microsoft Outlook, ChatGPT, and ServiceNow.
+The Connector uses a set of configurations to set up integration events to 3rd party APIs quickly.
+Nexthink supports the configuration of Connectors with the following third-party applications: Microsoft Entra ID, Microsoft Outlook, ChatGPT, and ServiceNow.

 Workflows use global variables to:

-• Allow custom value: Select this option to allow inputs for the various triggers.
+Select Allow custom value to allow inputs for the various triggers.

 Use the workflow details section of the toolbar to add a description to the workflow.
 Describe the intent of the workflow design and any additional information that other users should be aware of when reviewing and editing it.